DafidTheProphet/campaign/content/1. Setting Almanac/Index.md

 draft: false
 tags:
 ---
-This section contains information on the geography, politics, and people of this setting.
+This section contains information on the [[Geography Overview|geography]], politics, and people of this setting.